bengera/sign-up-form/README.md

 # Frontend Mentor - Sign Up Form

-This is a solution to the [Minimalist portfolio website challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/intro-component-with-signup-form-5cf91bd49edda32581d28fd1).
+This is a solution to the [Intro component with sign-up form on Frontend Mentor](https://www.frontendmentor.io/challenges/intro-component-with-signup-form-5cf91bd49edda32581d28fd1).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Overview
 Quick Challenge to become more aquainted with forms and how validation works.